withcatai/catai/README.md

 - linux-ppc64le
 - win32-x64-msvc

-### Memory usage
-Runs on most modern computers.
-Unless your computer is very very old, it should work.

-According to [a llama.cpp discussion thread](https://github.com/ggerganov/llama.cpp/issues/13), here are the memory requirements:

-- 7B => ~4 GB
-- 13B => ~8 GB
-- 30B => ~16 GB

 ### Good to know
 - All download data will be downloaded at `~/catai` folder by default.